rwydaegh/goliat/docs/user_guide/user_guide.md

 -   **Near-Field Simulations**: Focus on scenarios where an EMF source (e.g., an antenna in a mobile device) is in close proximity to the body.
 These simulations assess localized absorption, particularly in sensitive areas like the head, eyes, or limbs.
 -   **Far-Field Simulations**: Address scenarios involving plane waves impinging on the entire body from various directions (e.g., front, back, sides).
 These are typically used for evaluating environmental or broadcast exposure.
 -   **Specific Absorption Rate (SAR)**: The primary output metric, representing the rate at which electromagnetic energy is absorbed per unit mass of biological tissue, typically expressed in milliwatts per kilogram (mW/kg) per 1W of input power.
 GOLIAT provides whole-body average SAR, localized SAR (e.g., head/trunk), and peak spatial-average SAR (psSAR) over 10g tissue cubes in specific organs (e.g., brain, eyes, skin).
+-   **Surface Absorbed Power Density (SAPD)**: An additional metric for high-frequency exposure (> 6 GHz), measuring the power density absorbed on the skin surface.
+GOLIAT automatically calculates peak SAPD and its location based on the skin surface mesh.
 -   **Configuration Files (Configs)**: JSON files that serve as the "recipe" for your simulations.
 They define all parameters, including phantom selection, frequencies, antenna properties, and execution controls.
 GOLIAT uses a hierarchical system where study-specific configs inherit from `base_config.json`, allowing for easy customization and overrides.

 ## 🚀 End-to-end workflow: from config to analysis